SumoLogic-Labs/sumologic-grafana-datasource/README.md

 # Query metrics in Grafana

 You can query your Sumo metrics using the same query syntax you use in the the Sumo UI.
-For more information, see [Metrics Queries](https://help.sumologic.com/Metrics/Working-with-Metrics/Metrics-Queries) in Sumo help
+For more information, see [Metrics Queries](https://help.sumologic.com/Metrics/Working-with-Metrics/Metrics-Queries) in Sumo help.

-# Plugin development
-The layout of this repository is based on https://github.com/grafana/typescript-template-datasource.

-1. Run `npm install` to fetch all the dependencies.
-2. If you don't already have Grunt, install it with:
-`sudo npm install -g grunt-cli`.
-3. Run grunt to build the plugin into `dist`.
-4. While developing, run `grunt watch` to see errors and warnings when saving files.

-Make all changes need to be made in the `src` directory.
-Once you are happy with the changes, remove the previous versions of the plugin from Grafana's plugin directory, then copy the `dist` folder (making sure to run grunt first!) to the plugin directory.

 # Create a dashboard